 - family practice trainee who will be successfully completing their two year residency, or

-- a practicing family physician
+- a practicing certified family physician (CCFP)

 On completion of the program, the physician will be able to act as a valued resource to their practice community, and is eligible to receive a Certificate of Added Competence in Palliative Care from the CFPC.